 In addition to approaching the conversation with the above tips in mind, you may want to come prepared with a few resources for your friend.
 Suggesting your friend consult their health care provider is a great place to start the recovery process.
 Doctors can conduct general health checkups and make referrals to appropriate treatment resources.

 (April 2011) Definition of Addiction.
 American Society of Addiction Medicine.
-Retrieved May 2019 from from https://www.asam.org/quality-practice/definition-of-addiction
+Retrieved May 2019 from https://www.asam.org/quality-practice/definition-of-addiction

 (June 2016) Recognizing an Addiction Problem.
 Healthline.
-Retrieved May 2019 from from https://www.healthline.com/health/addiction/recognizing-addiction
+Retrieved May 2019 from https://www.healthline.com/health/addiction/recognizing-addiction

 (June 2018) Understanding Drug Use and Addiction.
 National Institute on Drug Abuse.
 Retrieved May 2019 from https://www.drugabuse.gov/publications/drugfacts/understanding-drug-use-addiction